-Following the city’s sailing theme, the Hotel New York offers a historical trip of the previous building of the Holland-America line, which transported thousands of Europeans to New York.
-It is also known to have some of the city’s best bitterballen, a Dutch fried croquette snack.
+Hotel New York offers a historical trip of the previous building of the Holland-America Line, which transported thousands of Europeans to New York.
+It is also known to have some of the city’s best bitterballen.

 For amazing cityscape views, head up Rotterdam’s tallest building to the restaurant Brasserie Euromast, which sits 100m above ground.
 To see even more impressive architecture, go to the heart of the city where Dudok lies, a lively dining spot that is famous for its apple pie and its intricate design by Dutch architect WM Dudok.

 Stroom is similarly trendy with its location in a former power plant on Lloydstraat; here, watch chefs prepare your meal and even spend the night.
 Brazzo ups the ante of its industrial style with it being in a former slaughterhouse filled with quirky artifacts and art from local artists.
-For more glamour and design, Joelia on the ground floor of the Hilton hotel is decked with a ceiling of reflective gold sculptures.
+For more glamor, Joelia on the ground floor of the Hilton is decked with a ceiling of reflective gold sculptures.

 Beer lovers can enjoy Pelgrim, which offers beer-infused stews alongside house-brewed beers and homemade cheeses.
 Then, head next door to admire the Pilgrim Father’s church, in Delftshaven.
 You can also find brewers Kaapse Brouwers (at the Fenix Food Factory) and Brouwerij Noordt.

 Ethnic food to rouse the senses

 Those who love new cuisines are in foodie heaven among Rotterdam’s vibrant ethnic food scene.
 Lining the road of West-Kruiskade are Chinese takeaways, Moroccan eateries, and Surinamese snack bars, offering exotic nibbles and spicy surprises for the most discerning taste buds.

 The city center is bursting with international delights, too.
 Interesting restaurants can be found in the Maritime District, Oude Haven, the Laurenskwartier, along Nieuwe Binnenweg and on and around Witte de Withstraat.
-On the Witte de Withstraat sits the popular Bazar, where the colorful interior and glitzy lights match the restaurant’s North African and Middle Eastern-inspired dishes.
+On the Witte de Withstraat sits the popular Bazar, where the colorful interior and glitzy lights match the restaurant’s North African as well as Middle Eastern-inspired dishes.

 Market hotspots in Rotterdam